During service in the Armed Forces or on leaving, there are a range of civilian housing options to be considered.

 This letter reminds local authorities about the position of Service personnel when applying for a job-related Council Tax discount.

-Forces Help to Buy
+3. Forces Help to Buy

 Eligible Royal Navy and Royal Marines personnel can benefit from The Forces Help to Buy scheme to help them get on the property ladder.
-The aim of this civilian housing scheme is to address the low rate of home ownership within the Armed Forces, as well meeting the aims of the Defence Accommodation Strategy in recognising the positive impact owning a home can have during an inherently mobile career.
+The aim of this civilian housing scheme is to address the low rate of home ownership within the Armed Forces, as well meeting the aims of the Defence Accommodation Strategy in recognising the positive impact owning a civilian house can have during an inherently mobile career.

 FHtB was introduced in April 2014 as a pilot scheme and was extended until the end of December 2022.
 On 19 December 2022, it was announced that the FHtB Scheme will become an enduring policy from 1 January 2023.